sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/7600 - excel-reference.md

 hidden: false
 ---

-This topic describes the rules Sensible uses to transform data extracted from documents such as PDFs into Excel spreadsheets.
-Sensible extracts the data as JSON using SenseML configurations, then applies the rules to create spreadsheet data such as tables, labeled columns, and linked sheets.
+This topic describes the rules Sensible uses to transform data extracted from a document, such as a PDF, into an Excel spreadsheet.
+Sensible extracts the data as JSON using a SenseML configuration, then applies the rules to create spreadsheet data such as tables, labeled columns, and linked sheets.

 **Prerequisites**